History of League of Legends in Timeline

 League of Legends

-In 2007, a demonstration of League of Legends, built in the Warcraft III game engine, was showcased at the Game Developers Conference, but it received little interest from potential investors.
+In 2007, a demonstration of League of Legends built in the Warcraft III game engine was shown at the Game Developers Conference, but received little interest from potential investors due to concerns about the free-to-play business model and lack of a single-player mode.

 October 7, 2008: League of Legends Announcement